pulkitkhatter/MovieTImeProject_MoveInSync/README.md

-# Movie Time Project - MoveInSync
+# MovieTime Project - MoveInSync

 ## Project Description
-MoveInSync is a movie recommendation and browsing application that allows users to explore a wide range of movies across various genres.
-Users can discover trending movies, explore different categories, and find detailed information about their favorite films.
-With an intuitive interface and seamless navigation, MoveInSync provides an enjoyable experience for movie enthusiasts.
+MovieTime is a movie recommendation and browsing application that allows users to explore a wide range of movies across various genres.
+With MovieTime, users can discover trending movies, explore different categories, and find detailed information about their favorite films.
+The application provides an intuitive interface and seamless navigation, ensuring an enjoyable experience for movie enthusiasts.

+MovieTime makes use of the Retrofit library to fetch movie data from a remote API, allowing users to access the latest information about movies.
+The application integrates various features such as browsing trending movies, exploring movies by categories, viewing detailed information about each movie, saving favorite movies to a watchlist, and searching for specific movies using keywords.
+By leveraging Retrofit, MoveInSync efficiently handles network requests and retrieves movie data in a fast and reliable manner.

 ## Tech Stacks Included
-MoveInSync is built using the following technologies:
+MovieTime is built using the following technologies:
 - **Android**: The application is developed for the Android platform, making use of Android Studio for development.
 - **Kotlin**: The primary programming language used for building the app, providing modern features and improved code readability.
 - **XML**: Used for designing the user interface layout of the application screens.
-- **RecyclerView**: Employed to display lists of movies and categories in a scrollable manner.
+- **Retrofit**: Utilized to handle network requests and fetch movie data from a remote API.
+- **Glide**: Employed for efficient loading and displaying of movie images within the application.

 ## Images and Prototypes
 Below are some images and GIFs showcasing the prototype project: